Importance of Warming Up

 We encourage everyone to perform an adequate warm-up before starting a workout.
 Warming up increases your core body temperature by pumping blood to working muscles, which can help mitigate injuries and improve your ability to perform while completing your workout.

-When you start your workout, you will be asked to complete a warm-up and you will be given a list of our 7 different warm-up options.
+When you start your session, you will be asked to complete a warm-up and you will be given a list of our different warm-up options.
 Choose one and tap Start Warm-Up.
 If you do your own warm-up outside of Volt, feel free to hit Skip in the upper right corner to jump straight into your workout.

 No equipment needed.
 A mobility-focused routine targeting all major muscle groups.
 For anyone needing a general full-body warm-up.